 Water in the early morning or late afternoon to minimize water lost from evaporation.
 Don’t water too late in the afternoon because the foliage needs time to dry before sunset to prevent fungal diseases.

 Compost Conserves Soil Moisture

 Before planting, add compost to the soil.
 More organic matter can mean more accessible water for your plants.
-Dense clay particles capture most of the moisture, and make it unavailable to the thirsty flowers and vegetables.
+Dense clay particles capture most of the moisture and make it unavailable to thirsty flowers and vegetables.
 Sandy soils don’t hold the water long enough for the roots to absorb it.
-The humus you add in the compost will retain the water until the plants can use it.
+The humus you add to the compost will retain the water until the plants can use it.

 Mulching with organic materials such as straw, bark, wood chips, or leaves will retain moisture in the soil by reducing evaporation.